 A corporation is a legal entity that is separate and distinct from its owners and has most of the rights and responsibilities that an individual possesses.
 Corporations can enter into contracts, loan and borrow money, sue and be sued, hire employees, own assets, and pay taxes.
-Corporations are more complex than the other business structures and are usually for larger, established companies with multiple employees.
+Corporations are more complex than other business structures and are usually for larger, established companies with multiple employees.

-Pros: Getting loans or investment is usually easier for corporations.
+Pros: Getting loans or investments is usually easier for corporations.
 Similar to an LLC, corporations also provide the best protection for personal assets.
 Shareholders may take part in the profits through dividends and stock appreciation but are not personally liable for the company’s debts.

 Cons: Corporations are more complex and have more costly administrative fees and more complicated tax and legal requirements.